Kyiv Metropolitan - The Most Punctual Subway in the World

 When I was dating someone in my late teens, I would have to take two subway trains to get home.
 I knew that the last train on both lines would arrive at the interchange stations Maidan Nezalezhnosti and Khreschatyk exactly at 12:20 am, so I would be staying by the 3rd door in the first car to be the first one to get off the train, jump on the escalator and run as fast as I could to catch the train on the second line.
 It would take me about 20-30 seconds door to door.

-So much people rely on the Metropolitan on a daily basis, so it would definitely cause a transport collapse if it suddenly stops working.
+So many people rely on the Metropolitan daily, so it would definitely cause a transport collapse if it suddenly stopped working.
 In fact, that's exactly what happened when a part of Line M2 closed for a few hours due to a fire investigation in September 2017.

 All the maintenance is done between 1 am and 5 am when there are no passengers (hey, Toronto, what do you say about your frequent train suspension on weekends due to maintenance?).